 # of Vehicle Sales to be Electric by 2025

-Open Charge Map– provides addresses, distance from your home, business contact info, and the number of charging ports, but leaves out reviews and comments.
+Open Charge Map — Open Charge Map provides addresses, distance from your home, business contact info, and the number of charging ports, but leaves out reviews and comments.

 EV drivers can identify and locate your business as a place to charge their cars.
 Since the average charge time is around a half-hour, they are also likely to be interested in shopping or dining in the area while they charge.

-From Walgreens to Target, large franchise stores are putting in EV chargers to encourage EV drivers to come to their location, instead of a different one.
-Businesses don’t have to be strictly green to grab the attention of EV drivers who are looking for a place to charge, and maybe a spot to run in and grab a gallon of milk on the way home.
+From Walgreens to Target, large franchise stores are putting in EV chargers to encourage EV drivers to come to their location.
+Businesses don’t have to be strictly “green” to grab the attention of EV drivers who are looking for a place to charge, and maybe a spot to run in and grab a gallon of milk on the way home.
 Once your business grabs the EV driver’s attention, you will become their preferred destination for anything which may require them to stop on the way somewhere.

 Soon the fees from charging will more than cover the cost of installation and maintenance.
 Networking your EV equipment can allow your company to streamline the garage exit process, so drivers can pay for both at the same time